-The USA Basketball Open Court program connects children to facilities with the goal of encouraging open play in a fun and safe environment.
+The USA Basketball Open Court program connects children to facilities in their community with the goal of encouraging free play in a fun and safe environment.
 If you have a facility and meet the below requirements, you could be our next Open Court program location!

 - Basketball facility with at least two (2) separate, full-sized courts and six (6) baskets.